cmprmsd/cLoggy/README.md

 ### Templating

 If `$use_customer_templating` is set your configured template folder from `$customer_dir_template` is copied to each new customer folder.
-In order to overwrite it again you can delete the file `<customer>/.template-marker `, which indicates that the template has already been copied.
+In order to overwrite it again you can delete the file `<customer>/.template-marker ` that indicates that the template has already been copied.

+On the first start of cLoggy the template folder and the configuration will be created into `~/.config/cLoggy/`.

 ### Permanent and Temporary Customer